marcellov7/cordova-media-session/README.md

 # cordova-plugin-media-session

-Cordova plugin for Media Sessions on Web, iOS and Android.
+Cordova plugin for Media Sessions on iOS and Android.
 This plugin enables:
-- Customizable media playback notifications (including controls) on Android and some browsers
+- Customizable media playback notifications (including controls) on Android
 - Media control using hardware media keys (e.g. on headsets, remote controls, etc.)
 - Setting media metadata that can be used by the platform UI